ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).

+### NEW FEBRUARY 4 2019
+Red OpenCV is compatible with Red 0.6.4

+New samples added

+###Important : Red binding is only for OpenCV < OpenCV 4.0, since most of C functions are now written in C++ in OpenCV 4.0

+### macOS Mojave is the last version to support 32-bit applications

 ### NEW JULY 19 2017

 Red binding for OpenCV is red 0.6.3 compatible!
 You just need to compile the samples.